 In fact, treating the scheduler adversarially, shared state provides opportunities for the scheduler to introduce probabilistic correlations in unexpected ways.
 For example, in the following program, the scheduler can force $x$ and $y$ to be equal by first executing the sampling operation; then, with the value of $x$ fixed, choosing an order for the writes to $y$ so that $y \coloneqq 1-x$ is first, and $y \coloneqq x$ is last.

 In that case, $x$ and $y$ are both distributed according to $\bern{\frac12}$, but are certainly not \emph{independently} distributed.
-To ensure that these correlations do not invalidate the \ruleref{Par} rule in \pcol, we additionally require the postconditions of each thread to be \emph{precise} (\Cref{def:precise}), essentially meaning that they exactly determine the probability of each event.
+To ensure that the correlations between $x$ and $y$ do not invalidate the \ruleref{Par} rule in \pcol, we additionally require the postconditions of each thread to be \emph{precise} (\Cref{def:precise}), essentially meaning that they exactly determine the probability of each event.
 Any pure assertion $\sure P$ is precise---$P$ occurs with probability exactly $1$---as is $x\sim d$, since $d$ dictates the probability of $\sure{x \mapsto v}$ for all $v$.
 Given that, $(x\sim \bern{\frac12})\sep \sure{y \in \{0, 1\}}$ is a valid---and precise---postcondition for (\ref{eq:coinflip-game}).

-This may be surprising; as we just saw, $x$ and $y$ will not necessarily be independently distributed.
+It may be surprising that $(x\sim \bern{\frac12})\sep \sure{y \in \{0, 1\}}$ holds; as we just saw, $x$ and $y$ are not necessarily independently distributed.
 However, \pcol uses a \emph{probability-space-as-a-resource} model of separation, first explored by \citet{li2023lilac}, to make separation more flexible.
-That is, we care only about independence of \emph{events} and not \emph{samples}; if we can only measure the probability of something that holds with probability 1---\ie $\sure{y\in\{0,1\}}$, and nothing finer like $\sure{y\mapsto 0}$ and $\sure{y\mapsto 1}$---then separation considers only disjointness of memory and not independence, since the probabilistic correlation is not measurable.
-While it is difficult to determine the exact set of possible joint distributions, \pcol neatly abstracts away those semantic considerations using simple syntactic checks on the postcondition.
+That is, we care only about independence of \emph{measurable events} and not \emph{samples}.
+In the above case, we need only measure the probability of $\sure{y\in\{0,1\}}$, which occurs with probability 1, and nothing finer such as $\sure{y\mapsto 0}$ and $\sure{y\mapsto 1}$.
+Independence is therefore trivial, \eg we get that $x \mapsto 1$ and $y \in \{0, 1\}$ with probability $\frac12\cdot1 = \frac12$.
+While it is difficult to compositionally determine the exact set of possible joint distributions resulting from different scheduling behaviors, \pcol neatly abstracts away those semantic considerations using simple syntactic checks on the postcondition.